The Beta Band

-The Beta Band were a Scottish musical group formed in 1996.
-Their style was described as being "folktronica", although it was mainly a blend of folk, psychedelia, electronica, experimental rock and trip hop, often involving stylistic experimentation.
-Despite inner conflict and the eventual decline of the group, they became critically acclaimed after releasing their first few recordings and achieved a cult following as they began releasing studio albums, before disbanding in 2004.
+The Beta Band are a Scottish musical group formed in 1996.
+Their style is described as being a blend of folk, psychedelia, electronica, post-rock and trip hop, often involving stylistic experimentation and occasional humour.
 They were praised by members of both Radiohead and Oasis, the former of which chose them to open for their concerts in 2001.

-The band's music has been featured in multiple films, including High Fidelity and It's All Gone Pete Tong.
+The band's music was featured in High Fidelity and It's All Gone Pete Tong.

 History

 Formation

 The Beta Band was formed in 1996 by St Andrews musicians Steve Mason (vocals, guitar) and Gordon Anderson.
 The two had plans to call their group The Pigeons but later changed their minds.
 As they pulled together songs for their debut EP, Champion Versions, they added Robin Jones (drums), John Maclean (DJ, sampler, keyboards), and Steve Duffield (bass).
 While living in a flat in Shepherd's Bush they met Phil Brown, who after hearing their demo took it to Miles Leonard, who promptly signed the band.
 Duffield quit the band soon after recording Champion Versions.
 Not long after they were signed to Regal/Parlophone, Anderson became ill and quit the band.
 He later produced recordings under the name Lone Pigeon.
 The remaining members added Englishman Richard Greentree to play bass and solidified their lineup.